Your Parent Guide to Dealing With a Controlling Child

 The teen years can be a particularly hard time in a child’s life.
 Academic achievement is important, getting good grades requires focus and effort, so too does looking after their mental health and being sociable.

-What can you do if your teen is displaying controlling behaviours?
+What can you do if your child wants to control everything?

 Do’s and Don’ts